w3c/window-management/EXPLAINER.md

 * Open application windows on any connected display
 * Move application windows to any connected display
-* Extend Element.requestFullscreen() to offer an optional Screen parameter
+* Extend Element.requestFullscreen() to support an optional Screen parameter

 ### Future goals